sundai-club/fake-conversations/README.md

 ## Overview

-The Fake Disputes Generator automates the process of:
+The Fake Conversations Generator automates the process of:
 1. Downloading audio from YouTube videos
 2. Transcribing the audio with word-level timing information
 3. Analyzing the transcript to identify segments that could be recombined to create misleading content